eatarandom/capture/README.md

 				// required
 				category: 'insert_category',
 				// properties can be functions
-				// function are calling on user interaction with
+				// functions are called on user interaction with
 				// the context of the interacted element
 		    	action: function() {
 					return $(this).attr('href');